popsim-consortium/stdpopsim/docs/tutorial.rst

 Running a generic model
 =======================

 Next, we will simulate using a "generic" model, with piecewise constant population size.
-This time,
-we will simulate a small portion of human chromosome 2, again with a flat recombination map, using the current best estimate of the human effective population size from the :ref:`sec_catalog`.
+This time, we will simulate a given genome length under a flat recombination map, using an estimate of the human effective population size from the :ref:`sec_catalog`.

 Choose a species
 ----------------

-Although the model is generic, we still need a species, to get contig information.
+Although the model is generic, we still need a species in order to get the contig information.
 Again, we'll use `Homo sapiens`, which has the id "HomSap".
 (But, you could use any species from the :ref:`sec_catalog`!)